ArdusJax/bearcat/.github/README.md

 ## Overview

-Application that uses locked down IAM users to securely sync AWS bucket content between AWS buckets.
+Application that should use locked down IAM users to securely sync AWS bucket content between AWS buckets.
 This is extremely valuable for syncing content between the commercial and restricted accounts in AWS.

 ### Restricted Account Examples